Pitt-Fuego/stasis-theory-machine/README.md

 Hello thinker!

-Think about stasis theory in terms of space and positionality.The goal of stasis is a kind of stopping...But more in the sense of hitting the "pause" button...we're actually readying ourselves and others to change our velocity (moving in a new direction and perhaps at a different speed in relation to others.)
+Think about stasis theory in terms of space and positionality.
+The goal of stasis is a kind of stopping...but more in the sense of hitting the "pause" button...we're actually readying ourselves and others to change our velocity (moving in a new direction and perhaps at a different speed in relation to others.)

 ## Get Started